Blog · Analysis · Last reviewed June 16, 2026

 That consumer turn matters because the legal and ethical frame changes.
 A patient encounter usually carries a medical purpose, a clinician, and a regulated record.
 A consumer device often carries a click-through agreement, a privacy policy, an app account, third-party analytics, cloud processing, and a business model that may depend on data reuse.
 The user may understand the product as a tool for focus or sleep, while the company understands it as a stream of sensitive behavioral and biological data.

 The Neurorights Foundation's 2024 report examined privacy policies and user agreements from 30 consumer neurotechnology companies with products available online.
 Its core warning was structural: consumer neural data was often being handled through ordinary commercial data practices even though the data could reveal unusually intimate information.
-The report treated this as a gap between the sensitivity of the signal and the weakness of the consumer interface built around consent, access, sharing, retention, and secondary use.
+The report is not a forensic audit of what every company did in practice; it is an audit of the legal and user-facing promises that consumers were asked to rely on.

 The term "consumer" can make the issue sound voluntary.
 But the social path of a technology rarely stops at voluntary purchase.
 A device used for gaming can become a workplace productivity tool.
 A wellness metric can become an insurer's risk input.
 A research dataset can train an AI model.
 A school experiment can become a discipline system.
 An assistive interface can become a monitoring requirement.
 The interface travels faster than the original consent story.